Zakynthos sailing holidays

 Xigia

 The area (including the open beaches further south) is a “natural sulphor spa”, so you will have to endure the noxious sulphorous smells; there are various grottos in the vicinity.
-Take the dinghy around the verdant cape to visit the “White cave”: great snorkeling Lat Long
+Take the dinghy around the verdant cape to visit the “White cave” Lat Long great snorkeling.

 Xigia beach and “Mineral Spa”, looking south-east.